Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Background and Problem Formulation

 For SMDP $\Gamma$, the optimal value function $V^*: \mc{S} \rightarrow \mathbb{R}$ satisfies the following Bellman equation \cite{barto2003recent}:\\

 where $\mathbb{P}\left(s',\tau|s,a\right)$, which is the joint probability that a transition from state $s$ to state $s'$ occurs after time $\tau$ when action $a$ is selected can be rewritten as:

 where $\mathbb{P}\left(s'|\tau,s,a\right)$ and $\mathbb{P}\left(\tau|s,a\right)$ are given by the state transition probability distribution and the sojourn time probability distribution, respectively.
-An optimal policy $\pi^* : \mc{S} \rightarrow \mc A_s$ at each state $s$ selects an action that achieves the maximum in~\eqref{eq:2}.
-We utilize the value iteration algorithm~\cite{sutton2018reinforcement} to compute an optimal policy in our numerical illustrations.
+An optimal policy $\pi^*: \mc{S} \rightarrow \mc A_s$ at each state $s$ selects an action that achieves the maximum in~\eqref{eq:2}.
+We utilize the value iteration algorithm~\cite{sutton2018reinforcement} to compute an optimal policy.